bolandlab/HealthAnalyticsTextbook/README.md

 This folder contains the following files:

 1.) **ADR_EHR_diagnosiscodes.csv** This file contains a set of 1,000 fake Electronic Health Records (EHR) patients with ICD 9 & ICD 10 Codes.
 Each fake patient has 40 diagnostic codes.
 Entire file is 40,000 rows.
+The columns in this file are: PATIENT_ID, age_above50, cyp2c9, Code, Version

 2.) **phecode_icd9_rolled.csv** This file contains the ICD-9 diagnosis code to PheCode map